Ferie/Cross-browser_Custom_HTML_Select_Tag_Arrow/README.md

 In easy words, this wrapper simulates the *select* tag and is used only for these IEs browsers.
 This is the reason why in the css rules, you have to specify the classes that you have put at the beginning of the HTML.

-To act like a *select* tag, this wrapper has a border and his *:before* it must have the rule **content** that contains the icon font reference.
+To act like a *select* tag, this wrapper has a border and his *:before* must have the rule *content* that contains the icon font reference.

 The *select* CSS rules hide the border (because we use the wrapper one) and put a width a 20% longer than the wrapper, to do so the default arrow may be hidden by the *overflow* rule that has to be set for the wrapper.

 Finally, set (or adjust) the arrow position, if needed.

 ----------